Grand Theft Auto Defense

-According to the Los Angeles Police Department, approximately 30,000 cars are stolen every year.
+According to the Los Angeles Police Department (LAPD), approximately 30,000 cars are stolen in the city of Los Angeles every year.
 Given the sheer volume of cars being stolen, the LAPD takes all complaints of car theft very seriously.
-If you are arrested for grand theft auto, it is imperative that you immediately contact a lawyer.
+If you are arrested for grand theft auto, it is imperative that you contact a lawyer immediately.

-In California, grand theft auto can be charged as a felony or a misdemeanor regardless of the value of the car, and having a competent defense attorney can make a difference in how your case proceeds.
+In California, grand theft auto can be charged as a felony or a misdemeanor regardless of the value of the vehicle, and having a competent defense attorney can make a significant difference in how your case proceeds.

-Grand theft auto is a violation of California Penal Code section 487(d)(1).
+Grand theft auto is a violation of California Penal Code Section 487(d)(1).
 California law describes how this crime occurs when one takes another’s car, without permission, and with no intention of giving it back.
-You can face a grand theft auto charge whether you take the car for personal use, to sell or give to someone else, or to sell it for parts.
+You can be charged with grand theft auto whether you take the car for personal use, to sell or give to someone else, or to sell it for parts.

-Generally, grand theft means the taking of something valued at over $950.
+Generally, grand theft in criminal law means the taking of something valued at over $950.
 To be charged with grand theft auto (GTA), however, the value of the car might not be taken into consideration.
 The most popular cars stolen in Los Angeles are older model Honda Civics.
 They are easy to steal and their parts are still valuable.
-An older Honda Civic might not sell for more than $950, but in order to deter you from committing future auto theft, you might be charged with GTA anyway.
-It is important to secure a lawyer who is comfortable arguing for a charge reduction because a felony conviction could mean jail time.
+An older Honda Civic might not sell for more than $950, but in order to deter you from committing auto theft in the future, you might be charged with GTA anyway.
+It is important to secure a lawyer who is comfortable arguing for a charge reduction because a felony conviction for GTA could mean jail time.

 Grand theft auto is a “wobbler,” a crime that can be categorized as a misdemeanor in some situations, or a felony in others.
-Generally speaking, in California, grand theft auto is charged as a felony, regardless of the value of the stolen vehicle.
-If you are charged with a felony you could face jail time, a hefty fine, or both.
+Generally speaking, in the state of California, grand theft auto is charged as a felony, regardless of the value of the stolen vehicle.
+If you are charged with a felony, you could face jail time, a hefty fine, or both.

-A felony conviction usually comes with a jail term of at least one year, while misdemeanor convictions have a punishment of jail term up to one year.
-Often, the severity of the crime and your criminal history are considered when determining whether to charge you with a felony or a misdemeanor.
+A felony grand theft auto conviction usually comes with a jail term of at least one year, while misdemeanor grand theft auto convictions have a punishment of jail term up to one year.
+Often, the severity of the crime and your criminal history are considered by prosecutors when determining whether to charge you with a felony or a misdemeanor.

 Grand Theft Auto vs. Joyriding

 There are a few nuanced differences between grand theft auto and joyriding.
 The big difference is intent.
 GTA requires intent to permanently keep a car from its owner.
-Joyriding also requires intent, but the intent need only be to temporarily deprive an owner of its car.
+Joyriding, on the other hand, also requires intent, but the intent need only be to temporarily deprive an owner of his or her car.

 - You take your neighbor’s car to run errands.
 You have borrowed it in the past, but this time, you did not receive permission because you were planning to return it within the hour.
 Your neighbor is scared when she doesn’t see her car and calls the police.
 You could be charged with joyriding or GTA.